Asian shares extend losses as oil prices push higher

 The tech-heavy Nasdaq composite slid 3.6% to 12,830.96 and is now 20.1% below its record set in November.
 That means the index is in what Wall Street calls a bear market.
 The S&P 500 is down 12.4% from the peak it set in early January.

 Gold — a measure of nervousness on Wall Street — also rose, though not by quite as much as when oil prices hit their peak.
 The price of gold briefly touched $2,007.50 per ounce.
-Early Tuesday it was at $1,990.00, down 0.3%.
+By Tuesday afternoon, it was at $1,995.88, down 0.1%.

 Worries are growing that Russia’s invasion of Ukraine will upend already tight supplies of oil.
 Russia is one of the world’s largest energy producers, and oil prices already were high before the attack because the global economy is demanding more fuel following its coronavirus-caused shutdown.